ShamsAli-fathi/Canopus/README.md

 ### 1.Data Collection

 The signal strength and distance between the phone and the base stations were measured at various points, including line-of-sight and non-line-of-sight locations (such as streets and parks).
 This sampling process was done every second as we moved between different base stations.

+### 2.Reference Value Estimation

-Reference Value Estimation: Using regression on the collected data, we estimate the reference received power
+Using regression on the collected data, we estimate the reference received power
 $P_{0}$​
 and the reference distance
 $d_{0}$.
 In this experiment, we assume a reference distance of 10 meters.

-Path Loss Coefficient and Noise Estimation: By fitting a curve to the signal strength data, we estimate the path loss coefficient
+### 3.Path Loss Coefficient and Noise Estimation:

+By fitting a curve to the signal strength data, we estimate the path loss coefficient

 $$\beta : 1.5035$$

 and the noise standard deviation

 $$\sigma : 13.4487$$

+## Reference

+_E.
+D. O. Shoewu, L. Akinyemi, J. Emagbetere, and F. Edeko, "Path loss in Nigerian rural vegetation area: A case study in Igbaraoke, Ondo state," November 2014._